Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Offering foods with improper calcium-to-phosphorus ratios.
 Iceberg lettuce, spinach high in oxalates that bind calcium, or excessive fruit in species that need vegetation.

 For herbivorous and omnivorous species, diet composition matters as much as supplementation.
-Reptile nutrition research emphasizes variety and appropriate Ca:P ratios, not just "whatever green thing is in the fridge."
+Variety and appropriate Ca:P ratios, not just "whatever green thing is in the fridge."

 Temperature Issues Affecting Metabolism